MaxWasUnavailable/LethalModDataLib/README.md

 information (depending on the approach used - see below).
 This ensures that your data does not conflict with other mods' data, and that it is easy to find and debug.

+## Supported types

+See [Easy Save 3's documentation](https://docs.moodkie.com/easy-save-3/es3-guides/es3-supported-types/) for a list of supported types.
+In general, most Unity types are supported, as well as custom classes and structs that are serializable.

 ## Usage

 There are 3 ways to use this library.
 They can all be used in the same project, with some caveats.